What's involved?

 This information may not be available for a few years because researchers need to study the genetic information in OurDNA to work out what is helpful to return.
 If you are interested in genetic testing for health purposes, please talk with your doctor or a genetic health professional.

 We want to respect everyone’s identity and culture, and the mission of OurDNA is to make genetic discoveries that benefit everyone.
-If you take part in OurDNA, you can choose to get information back that could tell you something about your health.
-We want to make sure that the information returned is useful for you or your family’s future health.
+If you take part in OurDNA, you can choose to get genetic information back that could tell you something about your health or your family’s health in the future.